doobidoo/claude-memory-context/README.md

 <!-- MEMORY CONTEXT END -->
 ```

+## Auto-Detection Details

+The auto-detection feature searches for Claude Desktop configuration in common application data directories:

+- **Windows**: `%APPDATA%\Claude\settings.json` or similar
+- **macOS**: `~/Library/Application Support/Claude/settings.json` or similar
+- **Linux**: `~/.config/Claude/settings.json` or similar

+From this configuration, it extracts:
+- The MCP Memory Service directory path
+- The ChromaDB data path
+- The backups path
+- The CLI command (uv or npx)

+If the configuration is found and parsed successfully, the script will automatically use CLI mode with these settings.
+If not, it falls back to HTTP mode.

 ## Tips for Effective Use

 1. Use the `important` tag for memories you always want available to Claude